Do I need planning permission?

 Trees and hedges

-- Many trees are protected by tree preservation orders and you will need permission to prune them.
-You can phone your council to check if any trees on your land are protected.
+Many trees are protected by tree preservation orders and you will need permission to prune them.
+Contact your council to check if any trees on your land are protected.

-- Similarly permission is required for work done to any trees in conservation areas.
+Similarly, you need planning permission for work done to any trees in conservation areas.
 To find out if a tree on your property is protected contact your local council.

 Nearly all internal works such as loft conversions, garage conversions, new staircases, bathrooms, kitchens, or rewiring, do not require planning permission.
 But, do check if you want to do anything to a listed property or you live within a Conservation area.